vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

     Adjust these values together with the container `resources` block if you customize the AKS node sizing beyond the defaults.
   - `config.xml` uses the **native PostgreSQL repository** (Sqale) recommended for midPoint 4.9 and later, which matches the CloudNativePG PostgreSQL 16 cluster created by the automation.
-    The JDBC URL explicitly sets `sslmode=disable` because CloudNativePG issues self-signed server certificates by default and the demo deployment does not distribute a CA bundle to midPoint.
-Without the flag the driver may abort during the TLS handshake and the pod will restart in a crash loop.
-Disable the flag only after you install a trusted server certificate and update the midPoint keystore accordingly.
+    The JDBC URL explicitly sets `sslmode=require` so the driver negotiates TLS without validating the server certificate.
+    This matches CloudNativePG's default posture (self-signed certificates with in-cluster trust) while keeping the connection encrypted.
+Switch to `sslmode=verify-full` once you install a trusted server certificate and distribute the CA bundle to midPoint.
     The deployment now clears the container image's default `MP_SET_midpoint_repository_*` environment variables (including the JDBC URL and credentials) so the rendered `config.xml` remains authoritative for repository settings instead of reverting to the bundled H2 defaults or the sample `midpoint/midpoint` password.